FarmaTrust/crowdfund/readme.md

 - If the cap is not reached, a token vesting contract is instantiated, and the amount of unsold FTT is allocated to the token vesting address.
 - FTT equalling the `FT_OPERATIONAL_FUND` minus the `FT_TEAM_FUND` is allocated to the operational reserve address
 - The global variable `isFinalized` is set to true.
-- The event `TdeFinalized` is fired, and the time of finalization is logged.
+- The event `TdeFinalized` is emitted, and the time of finalization is logged.